 Carapace black with scattered white hairs and a red border.
 Chelicerae black with bushy hair.

 Legs black with white annulations.
-Pair of legs 3 and 4 from femur to metatarsus red.
-Pair of legs 2 sometimes with red femora.
+Pair of legs III and IV from femur to metatarsus red.
+Pair of legs II sometimes with red femora.

 Warm, sandy areas with open vegetation and lots of Sun.